ULE-Alliance/hanfun/README.md

 ## Testing

+Currently the build of the unit tests is only supported when compiling using the code repository.

 To build the unit tests present in the source code, issue the following commands (on the root of the project):

+    $ git submodule init
+    $ git submodule update
     $ mkdir build
     $ cd build
     $ cmake -DHAN-FUN_BUILD_TESTS=ON ..